-Your tour begins with a scramble over breakdown towards an unlit section of Hansen Cave. (top photo) As you explore further, rope rigging helps you navigate a steep slide. (middle photo) Your journey ends at an overlook of Hansen Cave Lake.
-This close up photo shows the captivating effect a single
+Your tour begins with a scramble over breakdown through an unlit section of Hansen Cave. (top) As you explore further, a rope helps you navigate a steep slide. (middle) Your journey ends at an overlook of Hansen Cave Lake.
+This close-up photo shows the captivating effect a single drop of water.

 Top photo-NPS, Andrew Simister

 Ever wondered what it's like in the caves away from the developed trails and cave lights?

 Or what it's like to be a caver?

 With a helmet and headlamp you are ready to experience Hansen Cave in its natural state.
 With a ranger, you'll scramble and sometimes even crawl on the trail leading to Hansen Cave Lake, along the same route Martin Hansen conducted tours in the late 1800s.
 You'll learn all about the caving safely and low-impact caving skills.
 The tour lasts approximately 1 ½ hours and is considered strenuous.

 Be prepared to get your clothes dirty and have fun!